Jacklu0831/UpSampler/README.md

 ## Files

+- SRGAN_coco.ipynb                - Google Colab implementation (coco dataset)
+- SRGAN_coco_continue.ipynb       - Google Colab implementation (coco dataset restore model and continue training)
+- SRGAN_face.ipynb       		  - Google Colab implementation (CelebA/face dataset)
-- SRGAN.ipynb         - Google Colab (Jupyter Notebook) implementation
+- SRGAN_face_continue.ipynb       - Google Colab implementation (CelebA/face dataset restore model and continue training)
+- utils.py                        - keeps all of the preprocess and data operation functions
 - README.md                       - `self`
 - loss.txt                        - losses each epoch
+- parameters.txt                  - a list hyperparameters and other parameters I used
 - assets                          - images for README.md
 - model                           - .h5 files of Generator and Discriminator
 - raw_data                        - 1000 raw images from the COCO 2017 dataset
-- processed_data
-  - high_res_images   - 1000 preprocessed high resolution images
-  - low_res_images    - 1000 preprocessed low resolution images
+- data.zip                        - proprocessed data from `utils.py` functions
 - output                          - Bunch of images with the epoch number beside them

+Since `SRGAN.ipynb` was getting way too long, I moved all the data preprocess and management functions into `utils.py` to emphasize more on the neural network in the notebook.
+Also, I ended up separating the process of data preparation and training by download the preprocessed data and uploading them to `SRGAN.ipynb` so you can just run it alone without any other files.

+Google Colab provided me with Tesla K80 GPU.
+At 2.19 min/epoch on 800 training images for 500 epochs, the total training time was around 18.5 hours.
+I used batch size of 16 but I highly recommand at least increasing it to 32 if your hardware allows.

 ---

+## Problems Faced

+Note to self:
+slow GPU and low GPU storage (12gb), decrease size but train with more images on coco, train images from a specific domain for a specific task like faces.
+Also decreasing size -> increase batch size so more efficiency in general. eyes not properly detected. too much detail in image. dataset being too wild.
+Decrease face size to increase batch size.

+___

 ## Try it Yourself